 Family-Friendly Fantasy Rom-Com

-Fearing that his owner has grown tired of him and prefers her new boyfriend to just a mutt, a rescued dog magically transforms himself into a young man by eating a miracle dog biscuit, hoping to win back his owner’s affection.
+Fearing that his owner has grown tired of him and prefers her new boyfriend to just a mutt, the rescued dog magically transforms into a young man by eating a miracle dog biscuit to win back his owner’s affection.

 Indy, a former mangy mutt on a death row at the crowded local pound, is now a happy dog living with Kimmy and her family.
 He would do anything for the one who rescued him and made him feel loved.
 Kimmy and Indy have been inseparable from day one.

 But Indy’s perfect life starts to crumble when Kimmy begins dating her new rocker boyfriend, Jared.
 Heartbroken and depressed, Indy is convinced that Kimmy loves her new boyfriend more than him, just a mutt.
 When Indy accidentally discovers that Jared is a cheater, Indy confides in his wise canine friend, Spike.
 He admits that he desperately longs to be human so he can easily tell Kimmy the truth about Jared and win back her heart in the process.